macccorehenni/OCStories/Celesteia/CelesteiaPro-Ch1.md

 "What is that— _giant fly_ sitting on your arm???"

-It took Celeste a minute to realize that Anna could see Lisanna now.
+It took Celesteia  a minute to realize that Anna could see Lisanna now.
 Perhaps it's because she told someone she truly trusted about the treehouse.
 Both the blue and red haired human and the purple winged faerie both nodded at each other.
 They _had_ to see this treehouse.

 "Can we, like, see it?"
 Lis said to Anna.